m-r-tanha/Hadoop-Ecosystem/README.md

 # Kafka
 #### Usful link to Install Kafka (https://www.youtube.com/watch?v=TTsOoQ6_QB0)
+Kafka is a distributed messaging system providing fast, highly scalable and redundant messaging through a pub-sub model.
+A consumer pulls messages off of a Kafka topic while producers push messages into a Kafka topic.
+Lastly, Kafka, as a distributed system, runs in a cluster.
+Each node in the cluster is called a Kafka broker.
+Kafka topics are divided into a number of partitions.
+Partitions allow you to parallelize a topic by splitting the data in a particular topic across multiple brokers. each partition can be placed on a separate machine to allow for multiple consumers to read from a topic in parallel.
+Each message within a partition has an identifier called its offset.
 #### CMD commands to run and test the Kafka
 ```
  zookeeper-shell.bat localhost:2181 ls /brokers/ids